 Learn about access management policies and how an end-to-end identity governance solution like Lumos can help you increase your security posture.

 Securing your sensitive data is more critical than ever as data breaches continue to pose a significant threat to businesses worldwide.
 In fact, a recent report by IBM found that the global average cost of a data breach was $4.45 million in 2023, a 15% increase over 3 years.
 Effective access management protocols, anchored in a strong identity governance framework, are essential for protecting your digital assets.
 Here at Lumos, we’ve designed our platform to help you manage and secure access efficiently and effectively—but more on this later.
-In this short blog, we’re diving into the various types of access management policies, why they’re important, and how implementing a solution like Lumos can help you enhance your security posture.
+In this short blog, we’re diving into the various types of access management policies, why they’re important, and how implementing a solution like Lumos can support identity security posture management.

 An access management policy is a set of rules for accessing information and resources within your businesses.
 These policies ensure that only authorized users can access specific areas and data.
 Implementing access management policies is one of the access control techniques you can use to help keep your digital assets secure.
 By clearly outlining who can access what and under which conditions they can access it, you can protect sensitive information from unauthorized access and misuse.